alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-arms-military-or-dual-use-goods-and-services.markdown

 $CTA

-Contact your exporter to make sure they attach copies of their transfer and export licences to their consignment.
+Contact your exporter to make sure they attach copies of their transfer and export licences to the consignment.

 $CTA